techneo/virtual_arm/README.md

 # virtual_arm (Work in progress)

-A Docker container to build and run a ARM linux
+A Docker container to build and run a minimal ARM linux with Busybox

 This projects aims at creating a Lab like environment to learn and experiment with Embedded Linux The activities include